Luvvydev/opendevtoolkit/README.md

 odt time export --out time.json
 ```

-No accounts.
-No sync.
-No cloud storage.

----
+There is no account system and no syncing.
+Project names are just strings.

 ## Data storage

-By default, OpenDevToolkit stores state in a per-user data directory.
+By default, state is written to a per-user data directory on the machine.

-You can override it explicitly:
+If you want to control where data is stored, you can override it:

 ```bash
 odt --data-dir ./_odt_data time status
 ```

----

-## Plugin system
+## Plugins

-OpenDevToolkit discovers plugins via Python entry points.
+Tools are implemented as plugins discovered through Python entry points.

-Each plugin:
-- Declares metadata (name, version, description)
-- Registers its own subcommands
+Each plugin registers its own subcommands and does not depend on other plugins.
-- Runs independently of other plugins

-See `docs/PLUGIN_SPEC.md` for the minimal plugin interface.
+The interface is intentionally small.
+See `docs/PLUGIN_SPEC.md` for details.

----

 ## Development

-Run tests locally:
+Tests can be run locally with:

 ```bash
 pip install pytest
 pytest
 ```

-CI runs tests automatically on push and pull requests.
+A GitHub Actions workflow runs the same tests on push and pull requests.

----

-## What this tool is
+## Scope

+This project is intentionally limited in scope.

+It is meant to:
+- replace scattered one-off scripts
-- A single CLI that replaces scattered scripts
+- provide a single CLI entry point
-- A container for small, focused developer utilities
-- Local-first and explicit
-- Extensible without modifying the core
+- stay understandable without documentation sprawl

-## What this tool is not
+It is not meant to be:

-- Not a framework
+- a framework
+- a hosted service
-- Not a SaaS
+- a workflow engine
-- Not tied to any specific GitHub repository
-- Not opinionated about workflow
+- opinionated about how you work

----

 ## License